kashifgour/Medical-Assistant-Chatbot/README.md

 ## Demo

-Here are some screenshots of the chatbot in action:
+Here is the screenshot of the chatbot in action:

 ![RAG Medical Assistant Chatbot Demo ](![Screenshot 2024-09-14 150316](https://github.com/user-attachments/assets/b93f8037-1eb8-44f3-a19b-9a98ed01a84e)
 )